sagar98/SelectiveRecycleViewInBottomSheetDialog/README.md

  false:- Only single item selection is allowed.<br>

  Overrided below method from implementated interface will provide item/items selected by user.
-3rd parameter in ```CustomBottomSheetDialogClass()``` is used in below overriden method to differentiate between multiple BottomsheetDialog responses.
+3rd parameter in ```CustomBottomSheetDialogClass()``` is used in below overridden method to differentiate between multiple BottomsheetDialog responses.
 ```